reduxjs/reselect/README.md

 `createSelectorCreator` can be used to make a custom `createSelector`.

-`memoizeFunc` overrides `defaultMemoizeFunc` with the memoization function of your choice.
+`memoizeFunc` is a a memoization function to replace `defaultMemoizeFunc`.

 `...memoizeOptions` is a variadic number of configuration options that will be passsed to `memoizeFunc` inside `createSelectorSelector`: